mmgroat/gimmwebservice/README.md

-getmyancestors
+printVeryLargeTextPedigrees
 ==============

-_getmyancestors_ is a python3 package that downloads family trees in GEDCOM format from FamilySearch.
+_printVeryLargeTextPedigrees_ is a python3 package that downloads ancestors of a targeted individual from FamilySearch and creates html, txt or PDF pedigree files.
+It is meant to show up to 200 generations.
+The html version allows collasping and expanding of any branches.
+To conserve apace, repeated individuals are indicated as such, and in the html version, provides a link to the first occurance.

-This program is now in production phase, but bugs might still be present.
+This program is in the development phase, it is currently a work in progress, and bugs might be present.
 Features will be added on request.
 It is provided as is.

-The project is maintained at https://github.com/Linekio/getmyancestors.
+The project is maintained at https://github.com/mmgroat/printVeryLargeTextPedigrees.
 Visit here for the latest version and more information.

 This script requires python3 and the modules indicated in the requirements.txt file.
 To install the modules, run in your terminal:

+(Right now, invoke the script directly through command line, working on getting packaging to work: C:\python3 -m printVeryLargeTextPedigrees <options>)

 Installation
 ============

-The easiest way to install _getmyancestors_ is to use pip:
+The easiest way to install _printVeryLargeTextPedigrees__ is to use pip:

-`pip install getmyancestors`
+`pip install printVeryLargeTextPedigrees`

 Otherwise, you can download the source package and then execute: